Last Updated on March 19, 2021 by Helga Dosa

-If you pick up a novel by Svevo, and stroll around town, you really can retrace the places, the atmospheres, the smells and the flavors found at the turn of the 20th century.
-There are dozens of places described in his works which are still exactly as the great writer described them.
+If you pick up a novel by Svevo, and stroll around town, you really can retrace the places, the atmospheres, the smells, and the flavors found at the turn of the 20th century.
+There are dozens of places described in his works that are still exactly as the great writer described them.
 One of these is Piazza Hortis.

-An 18th century tradition ties Trieste philosophy and lifestyle to coffee.
+An 18th-century tradition ties Trieste’s philosophy and lifestyle to coffee.
 The various ways of drinking coffee, whose nuances can only be grasped by a real connoisseur (which all Triestine people claim to be!), become a real riddle for any tourist: nero, capo in b, deca, goccia, lungo, ristretto…these are just a few of the wide range of preparations offered by skilled Triestine baristas.

-The old espresso machines echo noisily across the Viennese atmosphere of the historic San Marco, already a centre for political debate in Trieste at the end of the Belle Époque.
+The old espresso machines echo noisily across the Viennese atmosphere of the historic San Marco, already a center for political debate in Trieste at the end of the Belle Époque.